 restrictions attribute.
 If the

-customer has no prior payments or non-void invoices, it is considered a first time transaction.
+customer has no prior payments or non-void invoices, it’s considered a first-time transaction.

 Set a minimum amount

 With promotion codes, you can set a minimum transaction amount for eligible discount by configuring the